Right click on each of these:

 objects to represent data describing 15 different students.

-The output is printed in a JTextArea
+The output is printed in a JTextArea GUI

 component using several append method calls.
 MUPanel